 Reconnect the cable connectors for the speaker (purple outline) and Start/Mode button pad (green outline).

-Tuck up the red, black, and yellow leads in the slot along the upper edge of the shell (cyan outline) – put a piece of electrical tape over the spot to secure the cables.
+Tuck up the red, black, and yellow wires in the slot along the upper edge of the shell (cyan outline) – put a piece of electrical tape over the spot to secure the cables.

 Go slow while reinstalling the Nomad’s upper board.
 You shouldn’t have to put pressure on the board to re-seat it.
 If it doesn’t lay flat, something’s in the way.
 First check to be sure the it’s not the LCD itself, and if not that, it might just be a loose wire caught between the Nomad’s circuit board and the screw posts it sits on.
 Use a flashlight and something long and thin to help shift wires around until it sits flat.